fsjavier/loketable/TESTING.md

 </details>

 ### JavaScript [JSHint](https://jshint.com/)
 JSHint quality tool has been used to test the code, without finding any problems.
-The warnings reported were due to bootstrap undefined or unused variables and to the use of templating lanaguage.
+The warnings reported were due to bootstrap undefined or unused variables.

 <details><summary>profile.js</summary>
 <img src="documentation/tests/javascript/profile.js.png">